rooooop5/CLib/README.md

   - dynamic arrays of any type
   - useful functions for implementing pushing,popping,
     iterating with macros in a user friendly way
+## Design choice for the vectors:
+  - For implementing type safety and prioritising userfriendly-ness (pratically absent in C) i have implemented type-specifc code.
+    - This means for each vector have stores a different data type, we would first need to initialise that type of vector using macros.

+    - Each initialisation would define a new type speicific structure and type specific functions that manipulate the cvector.
+    - Example: If i say i want to use cvector of type int, the following would happen:
+      - a struct would be defined that only holds ints
+      - functions would be defined that only manipulate ints Now if I i want to use cvectors of type float, again:
+      - a struct would be defined that contains a dynamic array that only holds float
+      - functions would be defined that only manipulate ints

 ## What the CVector actually is:
    Each cvector is actually a struct under the hood.
 The struct has three
    containers: